itachi880/esay_mailer/README.md

   });
 ```

 > The `sendEmail` method returns a Promise that resolves when the email is successfully sent.
-The method uses a queue system for better reliability.
+The method uses a simple queue system for sequential processing.

 #### Example 2: Sending an HTML Email with Attachment